A Rather Weak 'Attempt' To Defend

 nothing in nature that forces any of this on us -- the reverse is, if anything,

-differing circumstances even these will alter, too.
+differing circumstances even these intervals can alter, too.
 If so, as noted above,

 imposition, which would make